robbkrasnow/arachnid/README.md

 Slack
 -----
 I have set up a Slack channel at [Arachnid Forensic Slack Channel](arachnid-forensic.slack.com) or anyone who would like to ping me with questions, concerns or issues.
+Here is the invite for those new to Slack [Slack Invite](https://join.slack.com/t/arachnid-forensic/shared_invite/MjMzMjk1NTMyMjMwLTE1MDM4NzcwMzQtZDA5OWY1NzNjMQ)

 Contributing